DimaSmaha/mock-issue-tracking-service-callback-url/README.md

 - Testing callback URL integrations
 - Simulating third-party API behavior during local development
-- QA/demo environments where a real issue tracker is unnecessary
+- QA or demo environments where a real issue tracker is unnecessary
-- Reproducing retry/error behavior with controlled random failures
+- Reproducing retry and error behavior with controlled random failures

 ## Key behavior

-- Exposes REST endpoints for:
+- Exposes REST endpoints for tasks, bugs, and test cases
-  - Tasks
-  - Bugs
-  - Test cases
 - Returns hardcoded records for `GET /:id` endpoints
+- Validates `POST /create` requests and requires `title`, `description`, and `type` in a JSON body
+- Logs valid create payloads to the server output
-- Accepts payloads for `POST /create` endpoints and logs them
+- Returns a mocked created entity payload for `POST /create` endpoints
 - Applies simulated network conditions to all requests:
   - Artificial delay (`300ms` by default)
   - Random failure rate (`20%` by default, returns HTTP `500`)